Nortriptyline: Chemistry

 Nortriptyline is a tricyclic compound, specifically a dibenzocycloheptadiene, and possesses three rings fused together with a side chain attached in its chemical structure.
-Other dibenzocycloheptadiene TCAs include amitriptyline (N-methylnortriptyline), protriptyline, and butriptyline.
-Nortriptyline is a secondary amine TCA, with its N-methylated parent amitriptyline being a tertiary amine.
-Other secondary amine TCAs include desipramine and protriptyline.
+Other dibenzocycloheptadiene tricyclic antidepressants include amitriptyline (N-methylnortriptyline), protriptyline, and butriptyline.
+Nortriptyline is a secondary amine tricyclic antidepressant, with its N-methylated parent amitriptyline being a tertiary amine.
+Other secondary amine tricyclic antidepressants include desipramine and protriptyline.
 The chemical name of nortriptyline is 3-(10,11-dihydro-5H-dibenzo[a,d]cyclohepten-5-ylidene)-N-methyl-1-propanamine and its free base form has a chemical formula of C19H21N1 with a molecular weight of 263.384 g/mol.
 The drug is used commercially mostly as the hydrochloride salt; the free base form is used rarely.
-The CAS Registry Number of the free base is 72-69-5 and of the hydrochloride is 894-71-3.It is also a derivative of opium and contains opium compounds.
+The CAS Registry Number of the free base is 72-69-5 and of the hydrochloride is 894-71-3.

 History

 Nortriptyline was developed by Geigy.
 It first appeared in the literature in 1962 and was patented the same year.
 The drug was first introduced for the treatment of depression in 1963.